tldr-pages/tldr/pages/linux/scanimage.md

 > Scan images with the Scanner Access Now Easy API.

-- List available scanners to ensure yours is connected and recognized:
+- List available scanners to ensure it is connected and recognized:

 `scanimage -L`